Barfield School, Farnham

 100 per cent of children at the school pass the Common Entrance exam – as a passionately non-selective school that’s a big academic tick.
 Pupils go on to a variety of senior schools including Charterhouse, Churcher’s College, Farnborough Hill, Frensham Heights, Guildford High School, King Edward’s Witley, Lord Wandsworth College, Prior’s Field, RGS Guildford, St Catherine’s, , Salesian College and Tormead.

-As you might expect, he has plans to build develop the school – and we’re already seeing the first stage of that in the construction of the outdoor treehouse classroom.
+As you might expect, he has plans to build develop the school – and we’re already seeing the first stage of that in the construction of the new outdoor treehouse classroom.

 In the Nursery, they start as Hatchlings as two years of age, moving to Owlets from 2-3 and Owls from 3-4.
 The classrooms are spacious and bright with a great outdoor space.
 As well as a secure free-flow outdoor space that’s accessed directly from the classrooms, there’s also a play area with wooden climbing frames, sandpits, a mud kitchen, chalkboards and a much-loved wooden pirate ship.
 As with the rest of the school, outdoor learning is important.